-These principles were developed over a number of years, but came to prominence in part thanks to Rudolf Arnheim's 1954 book, Art and Visual Perception: A Psychology of the Creative Eye (ISBN: 978-0-520-02161-7) which has become one of the must-have art books of the 20th century, and regularly features on university course text lists.
+But while the principles were developed over a number of years, they came to prominence in part thanks to Rudolf Arnheim's 1954 book, .
+This became a must-have art book of the 20th century, and regularly features on university course text lists.

-While it's well worth reading Arnheim's book, to summarise there are six common, basic Gestalt Principles:
+The best way to understand Gestalt is to look at the different principles.
+It's well worth reading Arnheim's book, but to summarise there are six common, basic Gestalt Principles.